TheUnknownSoul/file-share/README.md

 This endpoint will be used by userFile owner to share access to the userFile with other users.
 Only the userFile owner can give the access to his userFile.
+Parameter `name` should contain you current email via you\`re authorized in.
+Parameter `id` should contain id of file that you`re want to share.
 #### Security

 All endpoint secured by basic auth.
 User password encrypted with `BCryptPasswordEncoder` .